steven-noble/ui-scripts/README.md

 ## Get Started

-`cd scripts` - Go into the scripts directory (Usually at the root of the project)
+`cd ui-scripts` - Navigate to the scripts directory (Usually at the root of the project)

-Set your Node version to `v16.5.0`
+Set your Node version to `v16.5.0` (`nvm use` with Node Version Manager)

-`nvm run new` - Run the 'new' command
+`node run new` - Run the 'new' command

 ### Alternatively

-Set Node to the recommended version and add a line to your `package.json` to run from the root for each script you want to use, eg: `"new": "node scripts/new"`
+Set Node to the recommended version and add a line to your `package.json` to run from the root for each script you want to use, eg: `"new": "node ui-scripts/new"`

 ## Creating Components